 01. Phase change in Chillers

-The liquid coolant or refrigerant undergoes a phase change and transforms into a gas when heated.
+The liquid coolant or refrigerant undergoes a phase change and transforms into a vapor or gas when heated.
+This is one of the most common properties of a refrigerant.
 This phase change started in the evaporator.
-At normal pressure & temperature, refrigerant starts evaporating which means liquid refrigerant changes its phase into gas.
+At normal pressure and temperature, refrigerant starts evaporating, which means liquid refrigerant changes its phase into vapor.
 This gaseous refrigerant or coolant will condense back into liquid when supercooled.

 02. Heat flow in Chiller